petersonchiquetto/Christmas_Tree/README.md

 ## 💻 Developer Information

-This repository is created by [Antonio13](https://buymeacoffee.com/antonio13).
+This repository is created by [Antonio13](https://buymeacoffee.com/antonio13) [Árvore de Natal com CSS](https://github.com/Ninja1375/Arvore-de-natal-com-css) All credit for the original work goes to him.
+You can support the author of the original project [aqui](https://buymeacoffee.com/antonio13).
 If you like the project, you can support the developer by buying him a coffee!
 Antonio is an incredibly talented and creative developer with a keen eye for design and animation.
 His work is an inspiration to many, showcasing his dedication and passion for bringing beautiful projects to life.
 We're lucky to have such a skilled developer contributing to the coding community!

 Happy holidays and may the Christmas magic be with you! 🎄✨